NottPeak/shadow-v2/README.md

 # 🌑 Shadow Proxy 🌑

+Shadow v2 will be archived as of 9/6/24, we have moved on to [Shadow v3](https://github.com/shadowdevlabs/shadowv3).

 Welcome to Shadow Proxy - A tabbed proxy designed to make your internet experience enchanced to the next level with a sleek dark blue theme, and tons of more features!

 ## Features